bevyengine/bevy-website/release-content/0.16/release-notes/17398_Relationships_nonfragmenting_onetomany.md

 Note that this is just the first step for relationships.
 We have plans to expand their capabilities:

 1. Many-To-Many Relationships: The current system is one-to-many (ex: The `ChildOf` Relationship points to "one" target entity and the `RelationshipTarget` can be targeted by "many" child entities).
 Some relationships could benefit from supporting many relationship targets.
 2. Fragmenting Relationships: The current system does not "fragment" ECS archetypes (Ex: `(Player, ChildOf(e1))`, and `(Player, ChildOf(e2))` exist in the same archetype).
 In some cases, for performance or logic reasons, a relationship might want to fragment the archetype based on its _value_ rather than just its type.
-Fragmenting Relationships would enable these cases to opt-in to fragmenting behavior.
+Fragmenting Relationships would enable these cases to opt in to fragmenting behavior.

 [`Relationship`]: https://dev-docs.bevyengine.org/bevy/ecs/relationship/trait.Relationship.html
 [`RelationshipTarget`]: https://dev-docs.bevyengine.org/bevy/prelude/trait.RelationshipTarget.html